project-chip/connectedhomeip/src/controller/python/README.md

 -   Assuming your WiFi ssid is `TESTSSID`, and your WiFi password is `P455W4RD`.

--   Assuming your Thread network has the following operational dataset:
+-   Assuming your Thread network has the following operational dataset (the extended pan id of this network is `577c1f5384d9e909`, thus the network id for this network is also `577c1f5384d9e909`):

     ```
     0e 08 0000000000010000